 Youth encounters in the juvenile justice system are usually done through some type of referral.
 Referrals can be due to youth being accused of committing a delinquent or criminal act, being charged with a status offense, or something else.
-According to a study on youth.gov, the overall rates of referrals are declining nationwide; however, Nevada has fluctuated down and up over the past few years.
+According to a study on youth gov, the overall rates of referrals are declining.
+Nevada saw a significant decline from 2012 to 2015 but has seen an increase over the last two (2) years.

 The front end of the system consists of a referral from various sources to a local department of juvenile services.
-There were 20,692 total referrals in FFY 2018 with sixty-seven (67) percent of those from males.
+There were 20,231 total referrals in FFY 2017 with sixty-eight (68) percent of those from males.